ospalh/anki-addons/pages/Dvorak keys.md

 ### Configuration

-The keys that are used are defined in a python dictionary.
+The keys that are used are defined in a Python dictionary.
 Read the comments in the source file for details.

 I tried to find good keys to use for QWERTY keyboards, but